Orlando’s Sedation Dentistry specialist

 How Nitrous Oxide Works

 What we call nitrous oxide is a mixture of 30% nitrous oxide and 70% oxygen.
-This means while you’re breathing it in, you’ll actually receive more oxygen than when you’re breathing regular air.
+This means while you’re breathing it in, you’ll receive more oxygen than when you’re breathing regular air.
 As the gas is inhaled, it passes into your bloodstream and travels to your brain where it interacts with your neural receptors.
 Most patients report feeling relaxed, happy, and comfortable when they are given nitrous oxide.

 Unlike other forms of sedation, which typically involve IV needles or pills, nitrous oxide requires nothing more than wearing a mask during your dental appointment.
 The mask is small and comfortable and only goes over your nose.
 Most patients report feeling the calming effects in under a minute — and the anesthetic properties of nitrous oxide usually set in after two or three minutes.